System Development Charges

 Eligible Developments

-To be eligible for the SDC Exemption Program, the applicant must have site control and the proposed development must meet the following affordability requirements (per Title 30.01 – Affordable Housing Preservation, Chapter 30.01.095):
+To be eligible for the SDC Exemption Program, the applicant must have an active building permit application as well as ownership of the property.
+The proposed development must meet the affordability requirements per Title 30.01 – Affordable Housing Preservation, Chapter 30.01.095 including the following:

-Developments must serve households at or below 100% of the Median Family Income (MFI) for a family of four (currently $114,400 and adjusted annually; adjusted upward for households of more than four people)
+Developments that do not meet the criteria listed above must serve households at or below 100% of the AMI for a family of four (currently $116,900 and adjusted annually) and adjusted upward for households of more than four people.

-Units must sell for less than the price cap provided by City Code, Section 3.102.090 D.
+Units must sell for less than the price cap (updated annually).

 - Sales must be arm's length transactions.
 An arm’s length transaction is one in which the buyer and seller act independently and have no relationship (by blood, marriage or unrelated business dealings) to each other.
 An arm’s length transaction will be fair and equitable to all parties and will result in a fair market price.

-- Occupancy: Units must sell to homebuyers who will occupy the homes as the initial occupants.
+- Occupancy: Units must sell to homebuyers who will occupy the homes as the initial occupants and who will continue to live in the homes.
 Properties receiving homeownership exemptions may not be rented.

 Compliance Requirements

-The Portland Housing Bureau (PHB) requires the applicant to comply with the terms and conditions outlined in their recorded Regulatory Agreement (view sample).
-The compliance requirements are as follows:
+The Portland Housing Bureau (PHB) requires the applicant to comply with the terms and conditions outlined in their recorded Regulatory Agreement (view sample) per Title 30.01 – Affordable Housing Preservation, Chapter 30.01.095.

-In order to prove the property is being sold to an income eligible homebuyer who will occupy the property, PHB must receive a Homebuyer Compliance Verification Form along with supporting documentation (see page two of the form) prior to the sale of the property.
+Homes approved for SDC exemptions must be sold to income-eligible homebuyers who will occupy the homes as their primary residence.
 Income is evaluated based on a homebuyer’s current annualized income.
-In the event that the property is being sold to an ineligible homebuyer or over the sale price cap, the developer must repay the exempted SDCs plus interest and fees to the city of Portland SDC Bureaus.
+If a property is sold to an ineligible homebuyer or over the sale price cap, the developer must repay the exempted SDCs plus interest and fees to the city of Portland SDC Bureaus and PHB.

 Process Steps for Home Ownership Project Compliance Requirements: